jmmut/bioengineer/docs/design.md

 I would like the music to change depending on the terraforming stage.
 At the beginning, the ambient should be space-y and misterious.
 To convey the feeling of being abandoned by yourself in a barren planet (think pads and strings).
 Then, the more infrastructure you deploy, the more it feels like home, with industrial touches (think Factorio, Rammstein or Slipknot, but chill).
-Then when you introduce life, the music must convey nature and life (think flutes).
+Then, when you introduce life, the music must convey nature and life (think flutes).